uBizzy/koseven/system/guide/ko7/tutorials/library-koseven.md

 	/**
 	 * End of standard configuration!
 Changing any of the code below should only be
-	 * attempted by those with a working knowledge of Kohana internals.
+	 * attempted by those with a working knowledge of Koseven internals.
 	 *
 	 * @link http://koseven.ga/guide/using.configuration
 	 */